Salient Issue

 Fairtrade's response

-Fairtrade works in several products and regions where the risk of forced labour is high – these areas are where our work is most needed.
+Fairtrade works in several products and regions where the risk of forced labour is high, such as cotton, gold and sugar cane These areas are where our work is most needed.
 We work to tackle forced labour and its root causes, including poverty and discrimination.

 We believe in inclusive farmer-led interventions and strive to support the capacity and continuous action by farmer organisations and plantations1 against the abuse of workers.